Saskia-vB/eng57-devops/AWS_JENKINS.md

 - fill in all the fields and become an admin user!

 #### Create pipeline
-- view previous documentation (cf multi-vagrant-code-along repo README)
+- view previous documentation (cf eng57-multi-vagrant repo README)
 - Github webhook: http://instance_public_IP:8080/github-webhook/
   - had to delete and re input before it worked